Eukon05/dilanbot/README.md

 - `clear` - clears the queue
 - `stop` - stops the music and clears the queue
 - `np` - shows what track is currently playing
-- `queue [page number]` - shows the specified page of the queue.
-If the page number is empty, it shows the first page.
-- `remove [track number]` - removes the specified track from the queue.
-If the track number is empty, it removes the last track in the queue
-- `shuffle` - shuffles the queue randomly
 - `loop` - enables or disabled looping of the currently playing track.
 - `disconnect` - disconnects the bot from a voice chat
-- `lyrics [song title]` - shows lyrics for the specified song.
-If the song title is empty, it shows lyrics for what is currently playing
 - `8ball [question]` - asks the magic 8-ball the specified question
 - `reddit [subreddit]` - shows a random post from the specified subreddit